tugbataluy/lxd/doc/howto/import_machines_to_instances.md

    ```

    </details>
-1. When the migration is complete, check the new instance and update its configuration to the new environment.
+1. When the conversion is complete, check the new instance and update its configuration to the new environment.
    Typically, you must update at least the storage configuration (`/etc/fstab`) and the network configuration.

 ## Non-interactive instance import

-Alternatively, the entire instance import configuration can be provided using `lxd-migrate` flags.
+Alternatively, the entire instance import configuration can be provided using `lxd-convert` flags.
-If any required flag is missing, `lxd-migrate` will interactively prompt for the missing value.
+If any required flag is missing, `lxd-convert` will interactively prompt for the missing value.
 However, when the `--non-interactive` flag is used, an error is returned instead.

 Note that if any flag contains an invalid value, an error is returned regardless of the mode (interactive or non-interactive).

-The `lxd-migrate` command supports the following flags that can be used in non-interactive migration:
+The `lxd-covert` command supports the following flags that can be used in non-interactive conversion:

 ```
 Instance configuration: